Roland Barthes: Mature critical work

 Barthes continued to contribute with Philippe Sollers to the avant-garde literary magazine Tel Quel, which was developing similar kinds of theoretical inquiry to that pursued in Barthes's writings.
-In 1970, Barthes produced what many consider to be his most prodigious work, the dense, critical reading of Balzac's Sarrasine entitled S/Z. Throughout the 1970s, Barthes continued to develop his literary criticism; he developed new ideals of textuality and novelistic neutrality.
+In 1970, Barthes produced what some consider to be his most prodigious work, the dense, critical reading of Balzac's Sarrasine entitled S/Z. Throughout the 1970s, Barthes continued to develop his literary criticism; he developed new ideals of textuality and novelistic neutrality.
 In 1971, he served as visiting professor at the University of Geneva.
 In those same years he became primarily associated with the École des Hautes Études en Sciences Sociales (EHESS).

 In 1975 he wrote an autobiography titled Roland Barthes and in 1977 he was elected to the chair of Sémiologie Littéraire at the Collège de France.
 In the same year, his mother, Henriette Barthes, to whom he had been devoted, died, aged 85.
 They had lived together for 60 years.
 The loss of the woman who had raised and cared for him was a serious blow to Barthes.
 His last major work, Camera Lucida, is partly an essay about the nature of photography and partly a meditation on photographs of his mother.
-The book contains many reproductions of photographs, though none of them are of Henriette.
+The book contains a number of reproductions of photographs, though none of them are of Henriette.

 Death

-On 25 February 1980, Roland Barthes was knocked down by a laundry van while walking home through the streets of Paris.
-One month later, on 26 March, he died from the chest injuries he had sustained in the accident.
+On 25 February 1980, Roland Barthes was knocked down by the driver of a laundry van while walking home through the streets of Paris.
+One month later, on 25 March, he died from the chest injuries he had sustained in the crash.